PLEASE DO NOT GO TO SAPPHIRE! THEY ARE AN ABSOLUTE SCAM! THEY WILL CHARGE UNAUTHORIZED...

 The Bellagio Vegas Hotel has five pools with three whirlpools, and no kiddies around to splash you in the face.
 It's heaven for a lot of people.
 Some of the pools have fountains squirting out of them, for visual excitement.
 The very chi-chi can rent an overpriced poolside cabana and while away the days in comfort and style.
 One note - don't mix up the big old fountain out front for the pool.
 Security doesn't think it's cute at all.
 The Bellagio Las Vegas pools are heated and open year-round.

-$25 per night for in-room high speed and wireless Internet, local calls, fitness center access, and airline boarding pass printing.
+$28 a night for in-room high speed and wireless internet, In-room local and toll-free calls, Fitness Center access, and airline boarding pass printing.
+What's next... a "Bellagio Fountain Fee!?"

 Is it Worth It?This place is all about luxury so it's gonna cost you, but come on - if the goal is to live like a king, a night at the Bellagio is definitely worth it.